On this page

 This includes finding a balance that facilitates economic growth for both individuals and businesses, while ensuring adequate safeguards for quickly evolving policy areas online, such as personal privacy, consumer protection, data flows, cyber security and customs procedures.

-Given this importance, New Zealand, together with over 70 members at the WTO, confirmed intentions in January 2019 to launch negotiations on e-commerce.
-This announcement followed a year of exploratory discussions which had been agreed in a joint statement [PDF, 63 KB] by Ministers in December 2017 at MC11 in Buenos Aires.
+Given this importance, New Zealand, together with over 80 members at the WTO, confirmed intentions in January 2019 to launch negotiations on trade related aspects of e-commerce.
+This announcement followed a year of exploratory discussions which had been agreed in a joint statement by Ministers in December 2017 at MC11 in Buenos Aires.
 The WTO deals with the global rules of trade.
 Its main function is to ensure that trade flows as smoothly, predictably and freely as possible between its members.
 More information about why New Zealand is participating in this negotiation is set out in a Briefing to the Minister of Trade and Export Growth.
 You can now read more about how New Zealand is approaching the WTO E-commerce negotiations and how we approached the Digital Economy Partnership Agreement (DEPA).